EvSecDev/SCMP/README.md

 - Group hosts together to allow single universal configuration files to deploy to all or a subset of remote hosts
 - Concurrent SSH Connections to handle a large number of remote hosts (and option to limit/disable concurrency)
 - Key-based SSH authentication (by file or ssh-agent, per host or all hosts)
-- Password-based Sudo command escalation
+- Password-based Sudo command escalation (and non-sudo actions via explicit argument)
 - Create new repositories
 - Collect configurations from existing systems to bootstrap the local repository